 Amaya Atucha: Yes, we have a new network of weather stations.
 We’ve worked together into becoming part of the network for environment and weather application.
 What it does it creates a network of weather stations and it allows growers to be able to access the weather information from the weather stations on a friendly website.
 The website also comes with a number of models that can be used for different crops.
 And what they look for are models related with insect pests, disease, but also management things.
 It’s a great resource for the fruit growers in the state.

 Amaya Atucha: We have around 20 weather stations that they will be distributed all around the state, in the fruit growing parts of the state.
 This has been possible through a special crop grant through DATCP.
 This is a great opportunity and I think it will encourage more growers to invest in more weather stations so we have a better representation of all the growing regions in the state.

 Lorre Kolb: And if a grower is interested in having a weather station?

 Amaya Atucha: The grower can purchase their own weather station and then they can contact me as the state coordinator and then we will be able to connect them to the network.

 Lorre Kolb: And how can they find out more information?

 Amaya Atucha: Go to the NEWA website, search for NEWA Cornell.

-Lorre Kolb: We’ve been visiting today with Amaya Atucha, Extension Fruit Crop Specialist, Department of Horticulture, University of Wisconsin-Madison/Extension, in the College of Agricultural and Life Sciences, and I’m Lorre Kolb.This entry was posted in Food Systems, Podcals and tagged Horticulture by caschneider3.
+Lorre Kolb: We’ve been visiting today with Amaya Atucha, Extension Fruit Crop Specialist, Department of Horticulture, University of Wisconsin-Madison/Extension, in the College of Agricultural and Life Sciences, and I’m Lorre Kolb.This entry was posted in Economic and Community Development, Food Systems, Podcals and tagged Horticulture, Wisconsin idea by caschneider3.
 Bookmark the permalink.